 While being polite is essential, you shouldn’t go too far.
 Going around and knocking on the doors of other trucks just to start a conversation is going overboard.
 Being polite to drivers you come across in passing will be enough.

 Another key thing to remember about making conversations with other truck drivers is to not talk about your load with other drivers.
 What you’re hauling isn’t their business, just like what they’re hauling isn’t you’re business either.

 Another reason you shouldn’t talk about what you’re transporting is because of cargo theft.
 This is a very real problem that truck drivers face.
 Bragging about what you’re hauling can make you the target of a thief.
 The truck driver essentials that you have in the cab can be at risk as well.

 Unless you’re inside the confines of the cab of your truck, you should always be dressed professionally.
 Whether you’re wearing a company uniform or following a generalized dress code, you should be presentable when you’re on the job.

 As a truck driver, this is an important piece of etiquette whether you're at a truck stop or not.

 If you’re looking to work for a company that cares about its drivers, then ABCO is where you belong.
 With our flexible schedules, you’ll be able to get the hours you need while also having ample time to be at home with your family and friends.

-Our benefits package for drivers will ensure that you have the support you need for any of your medical concerns.
-We also offer a $67,000 starting salary for our drivers.
-However, the more experienced you are, the more you’ll get paid.
+Our pay and benefits package for drivers will ensure that you have the support you need for any of your medical concerns.
 Start your journey towards working for a trucking company that cares about you by filling out your ABCO application today.